Aurel300/haxe-sys/README.md

 This is the working draft for the new `sys` package interfaces (not concrete implementations).
 Eventually a PR will be submitted into `haxe-evolution`.

-## TODO

- - Haxe compatibility: Dns (Host), Socket
- - Https - mostly a copy of the Http APIs, some extra SSL-specific options

 ---

 # New `sys` APIs